kimberlyglick/little-javascript-library/readme.md

-A compliation of little snippets of javascript I make or practice on through online courses (codecademy, free code camp) or exercises.
+A compilation of little snippets of javascript I make or practice on through online courses (codecademy, free code camp) or exercises.